SAP BRIM, previously known as SAP Hybris Billing, is a comprehensive solution for high-volume consumption businesses.

 SAP Convergent Invoicing’s role in SAP BRIM is to consume the billable items once they are passed down from SAP Convergent Charging.
 Once these items reach SAP Convergent Invoicing, the application will handle the process of uploading consumption detail records, storage of billable items, aggregation of billable items, invoice creation, and invoicing the customer.

 SAP Convergent Invoicing stores and manages rated consumption data records from the SAP Convergent Charging system (as shown below).
-The rated consumption data records are also known as billable items and undergo a billing and invoicing process as part of posting of receivables in FI-CA.
+The rated consumption data records are also known as billable items and undergo a billing and invoicing process as part of posting of receivables in contract accounting.

 Unlike SAP BRIM, subscription order management and SAP Convergent Charging, which come as separate applications, SAP Convergent Invoicing is not a separate application and is a part of Contract Accounts Receivable and Payable, which is included as part of the core SAP S/4HANA portfolio.
 This means that SAP Convergent Invoicing is natively integrated with all SAP S/4HANA areas out of the box, especially SAP S/4HANA Cloud for contract accounting and invoicing.

-Contract Accounts Receivable and Payable (FI-CA) is the last component of SAP BRIM.
+Contract accounting is the last component of SAP BRIM.
 It is the financial backend that provides subledger accounting postings tailored to accommodate the requirements of industry sectors in which companies must interact with multiple customers (in this case, subscribers) and a large number of transactions.

-As the financial backend of a robust solution in a dynamic business model, FI-CA also offers a wide range of functionalities.
-As shown in the next figure, FI-CA offers taxation, tax calculations, and country-specific processes, such as accounting principles, payment processing, collection management, partner settlement, and so on.
-Because of these requirements, FI-CA is highly automated after its initial setup and requires little intervention.
+As the financial backend of a robust solution in a dynamic business model, contract accounting also offers a wide range of functionalities.
+As shown in the next figure, contract accounting offers taxation, tax calculations, and country-specific processes, such as accounting principles, payment processing, collection management, partner settlement, and so on.
+Because of these requirements, contract accounting is highly automated after its initial setup and requires little intervention.

-To summarize at a high level, we create orders in SAP BRIM, subscription order management, perform calculations in SAP Convergent Charging for an order based on usage, and get the final charge amounts in SAP Convergent Charging.
+To summarize at a high level, you create orders in SAP BRIM, subscription order management, perform calculations in SAP Convergent Charging for an order based on usage, and get the final charge amounts in SAP Convergent Charging.
 Bills and invoices are sent to the customer using SAP Convergent Invoicing.
-Finally, in FI-CA we post the financial documents and receive/make payments.
-We also use FI-CA for dispute management, credit management, and collections.
+Finally, in contract accounting, you post the financial documents and receive/make payments.
+You also use contract accounting for dispute management, credit management, and collections.

 For the most part, SAP BRIM’s four core components within the core SAP ERP system is well-suited to meet most business requirements.
 However, in certain cases, companies have the option to create even more robust and flexible solutions by integrating with other peripheral solutions offered on the market.
 In the following sections, we discuss some of more popular peripheral solutions that can complement SAP BRIM.